Member Awarded Funding

-You can Contact your local councillor to discuss your project proposal and to request an application form.
+You can contact your local councillor to discuss your project proposal and to request an application form.

 Help and support

-The Grants Helpline is open Monday to Friday, 9am to 4pm, 01454 865865, or you can email your query to email@example.com
+Contact the grants helpline, 01454 865865, Monday to Friday, 9am to 4pm or you can email your query to email@example.com

 MAF can be used in a number of ways: